Mister-Joe/Broken-Windows/README.md

 ## What is Broken Windows?

 It's a privilege escalation tool for Windows.
-It leverages access tokens that have the SeImpersonatePrivilege to eventually pop a reverse shell as SYSTEM.
+It leverages the access token of the user who runs it to eventually pop a reverse shell as SYSTEM.
+The user's access token **must** have the SeImpersonatePrivilege in order for Broken Windows to work.

 It can be run through the Python interpreter if it's available on your target system, or it can be run as a standalone executable.

 ## How can I convert the Broken Windows.py file to an executable?